econ-ark/Life-Cycle-Prime-Time/content/report.md

 Three things have changed in the academic `life cycle mathematical optimization' literature that have jointly contributed to this success.

 The first is that the rapid advance of computational capacity has finally made it possible to construct credible answers to the question "what saving and portfolio choices are actually optimal?" in a real world that has vast complexity.
-In paticular, the incorporation of realistic descriptions of the uncertainties people face (about their own income, stock returns, interest rates, health expenditures, and more) makes the problem astonishingly difficult.
+In paticular, the incorporation of realistic descriptions of the uncertainties people face (about their own income, stock returns, interest rates, health expenditures, mortality, and more) makes the problem astonishingly difficult.
 Vastly harder, say, than the computation of optimal trajectories for spacecraft, and comparable perhaps to the difficulty of driving a car (another problem where realistic computational (AI) solutions have only recently become available).

 A second development has been a new openness by academic economists to the proposition that people's beliefs can be measured by asking them what they believe.
 The traditional academic approach had been to attribute to the optimial decisionmaker beliefs based on economists' own perceptions of the relevant facts (like the rate of return on the stock market).
 It turns out that economists' beliefs differ substantially from the beliefs that most people actually hold, and it seems reasonable to suppose that the decisions people make reflect their own beliefs rather than the beliefs of economists.
 Specifically with respect to stock returns, Mateo Velaszquez-Giraldo (2024) has shown that even college-educated people systematically have expected stock market returns substantially lower than the returns the stock market has historically delivered, and that the market performance, and have expected the riskiness of investment in stocks to be greater than the historical riskiness.